scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 }
 ```

-Our step is to recognize that `map` can be written using a structural recursion.
+Our first step is to recognize that `map` can be written using a structural recursion.
 `MyList` is an algebraic data type, `map` is transforming this algebraic data type, and therefore structural recursion is applicable.
 We now apply the structural recursion strategy, giving us